Treadmill Workout Tips

 Run on an incline.

-If there is one benefit of taking advantage of your treadmill's incline option, it is that you do not have to worry about running back down.
-This is critical given that it is downhill running, which will increase your chances of experiencing leg soreness and knee and calf injuries.
+One benefit of using your treadmill's incline option is that you do not have to worry about running back down.
+It is critical because downhill running increases your chances of experiencing leg soreness and knee and calf injuries.

 Do proper warm-up and cool-down.